NodePing/python-nodeping-api/README.md

 Get contacts on your NodePing account via the `contacts.py` module.

-This module allows you to get all contacts on your account or by type such as sms, email, webhook.
+This module allows you to get all contacts on your account, get a single contact, or get by type such as sms, email, webhook.

 #### Get All Contacts